RockyKev/wordpress-vue-contact-us/the-blogpost.md

 1. Install the [vue-cli](https://cli.vuejs.org/guide/) with `npm install -g @vue/cli`

-This will allow us to use the vue command in our terminal.
+This will allow us to use the Vue command in our terminal.

 2. Navigate to your WordPress Plugin.

 `/wp-contents/plugins/`

-3. Generate a new vue project called `app`
+3. Generate a new Vue project called `app`

 ```
 plugins
 └───vue-author-generator/
    │
    └───app                          ## Your Vue folder
+   │    │
+   │    └───dist                    ## When you build files
+   │    └───node_modules
+   │    └───public
+   │    └───src                     ## Where you modify files
+   │    └───package.json
+   │         ...
    │
    └───vue-author-generator.php
 ```